boltjs/bolt/README.md

 Bolt is a javascript module system, inspired by, but at this point (intentionally) not compatible with the AMD specification.
-Bolt consists of a runtime framework, compiler and testing tool for JavaScript modules.
+Bolt consists of a runtime framework, compiler and testing tools.

 The general philosophy is quick, clean and easy.